dutchwebworks/css-grid/README.md

 * Uses **Apache** `mod_rewrite module` (`/themes/base/css/.htaccess`) to modify the number of columns, unit width and the gutter width
 * In `/themes/base/css/.htaccess` the `grid.css` file is rewritten to `grid.css.php`
 * Uses basic PHP `for()` loops to generate the CSS.

+Their is a [demo available](http://css-grid.dutchwebworks.nl).
+Their you can play with it and copy the generated CSS to you'r own project.